He Aha Te Mate Whakataoke?

 This process of recovery and rehabilitation often requires an average length of stay in hospital of seven days.

 People who leave hospital after sepsis often struggle to return to their previous level of function.
-The main problems directly related to sepsis are physical, cognitive (relating to brain function) and psychological.
+The main problems directly related to sepsis are physical, medical, cognitive (relating to brain function) and psychological.

 It may also help you to do the following: